 As soon as you dump the various sections of the tree out of the shiny, new box, you might as well throw the box away.
 You are never going to get all of the tree back in that box.
 And as the years go by, you will be able to stuff less and less of the tree into the issued receptacle.
 This means that the “too big” sections of the tree risk being shoved behind something in the attic and never being seen again.
 Sometimes the hand you’ve been dealt is just not enough. (“You’re gonna need a bigger boat.”)

 I do find it highly illogical that what came out of the box will not go back in.
 It makes sense that it should.
 Somebody got the tree in there in the first place.
 Then again, that someone was a little worker in Artificial Tree Land, and this person stuffs trees in boxes all day long.
 Probably hundreds of them, with a cute little counter that dings merrily every time they seal a box, perhaps even a cookie is served for every five boxes.
-These workers are certified in tree stuffing.
+These workers are certified in tree-stuffing.
 There’s no way you can compete with that.
 (Me: “Doctor, I don’t know why I always feel like a failure.”
 Therapist: “Well, there was that one thing with the tree box…”)

 2. The absence of assistance.

 You are on your own.
-You will not see another soul until the advance scout in the bushes of the neighbor’s yard has used his walkie-talkie to inform all family members that the coast is clear. (“Renegades, this is Honcho One.
+You will not see another soul until the advance scout hidden in the bushes of the neighbor’s yard has used his walkie-talkie to inform all family members that the coast is clear. (“Renegades, this is Honcho One.
 Subject appears to be nearing completion of the soulless task at hand, swilling from a bottle of vodka as he prepares to plug in the main power cord.
 Stand by to reclaim the domicile.”)

 3. Things don’t fit where they should.

-4. The concept of “If one light goes out, the rest stay on!” is a complete a total lie.
+4. The concept of “If one light goes out, the rest stay on!” is a complete and total lie.

 This is merely an unsavory sales technique developed by retailers who just want to move the merchandise and don’t care what happens to you once your credit card has been swiped and approved.
-One of the lights WILL go out, somehow affecting most of the lights on the tree, even though there are theoretically 20 strands on this thing.
+One of the lights WILL go out, somehow affecting most of the lights on the tree, even though there are theoretically 20 separate strands on this thing.
 It will take you 7 hours to find this elusive bulb, mainly because you keep losing your place and/or get so frustrated that you kick the tree against the wall, stomp off, break something in another room, then finally give in and shuffle back to The Room Where Satan Breathes, waving a white flag and starting the search all over again. (“I’m sorry.
 It’s not you, it’s me.”)

-5. The best way to determine which strands still need to be connected to the power source is to lie under the tree and gaze upwards.
+5. The best way to determine which dangling electrical cords still need to be connected to the power source is to lie under the tree and gaze upwards.

-The is actually quite helpful, allowing you to see things from a new and exciting perspective.
+This is actually quite helpful, allowing you to see things from a new and exciting perspective.
 The negative aspect is that, once you pass a certain age, you may not be able to get back out from under the tree and resume a standing position for some time.
-My advice is to take a bottle of water and pillow before you head down under.
+My advice is to take a bottle of water and a pillow before you head down under.
 You might be there for a while. (“Dear Diary, it’s been three days since I’ve seen daylight…”)

 6. One miniscule turn-screw in the tree stand supposedly will keep the tree perfectly aligned.

 Just tighten the screw all the way, and then rotate the tree until the angle of the lean is the least offensive.
 If necessary, hang the heavier ornaments on the side of the tree that is opposite the lean, creating an optical illusion that will hopefully satisfy your less-inquisitive relatives.
-Better yet, pay toddler cousins to stand inside the branches, hold the tree up straight, and not say a word unless they see Santa.
+Better yet, pay young nieces and nephews to stand inside the branches, hold the tree up straight, and not move an inch unless they see Santa.
 (Child Nephew #2: “I don’t want to do this, it’s stupid.”
 Me: “Oh?
 Do you want me to tell your momma what really happened the night the toilet exploded?”
 Child Nephew #2: “Am I holding this branch high enough?”)

 7. No one is ever fully satisfied with the fluffing.

 Besides, no matter how much time you invest, there is going to be a gaping, unnatural hole somewhere on the tree.
 And this hole will be found by Aunt Flatulencia when she and her wrinkled nose stagger into the room, hopped up on brandied eggnog and rum cake.
-Just let her bellow whatever and keep mopping up the apple juice carelessly spilled by one of your cousin-workers in the middle of the tree.
-(Take the damages out of the little tyke’s paycheck.
-He might as well learn now that there are consequences to your actions.)
+Just let her bellow whatever she wants and keep mopping up the apple juice carelessly spilled by one of your cousin-workers in the middle of the tree.
+(Sister Christian: “Brian, have you seen my children?”
+Me: “I wasn’t aware that you had any.
+Did I miss a memo?”)

 8. It hurts.

 Granted, “real” trees have those aggressive needles that will slice you to ribbons when you attempt limb adjustment.
 But the fake ones have their issues as well.
 (Paper needles can be sharp, people.)
-And if you have a mature tree that has survived several seasons of your devil-inspired chiropractic maneuvers, there are bound to be little clusters of overlooked ornament hangers that went undiscovered during the security clearance last year (just before you shoved part of the tree into the box that’s supposed to hold all of the tree and threw everything back in the attic.
+And if you have a mature tree that has survived several seasons of your devil-inspired chiropractic maneuvers, there are bound to be little clusters of overlooked ornament hangers that went undiscovered during the security clearance last year, just before you shoved part of the tree into the box that’s supposed to hold all of the tree and threw everything back in the attic.
 (Attic: “What have I done to deserve this?”)

 9. The creatures of the night.